qyangaa/SIMPL-Notes/Week4_Register_Machines.md

     - **MEMORY**: Types that will be passed and returned in memory via stack.
   - Once arguments are classified, the registers get assigned (in left-to-right order) for passing as follows:
     - INTEGER,
       - the next available register of the sequence %rdi, %rsi, %rdx, %rcx, %r8, %r9 is used.
-[Q: if more than 6, just use memory?]
+[A: if more than 6, just use memory? correct]
       - Once registers are assigned, the arguments passed in memory are pushed on the stack in reversed (right-to-left) order.
     - MEMORY,
       - pass the argument on the stack at an address respecting the argument's alignment (which might be more than its natural alignment).

 - Returning of Values [Simplified]
   - INTEGER, the next avallable register of the sequence %rax, %rdx is used.